-In our example, the price of 1 ETH was 1,000 USDT at the time, but let’s say the price doubles and 1 ETH starts trading for 2,000 USDT.
+In our example, the price of 1 ETH was 1,000 USDT at the time, but let’s say the price doubles, and 1 ETH starts trading for 2,000 USDT.
 Since the pool is adjusted algorithmically, it uses a formula to manage assets.
-The most basic and widely used one is the constant product formula, popularized by DEX platform Uniswap.
+The most basic and widely used formula is the constant product formula, which is popularized by the DEX platform Uniswap.

 In simple terms, the formula is as follows: ETH liquidity x token liquidity = constant product

 Using figures from our example above (50 ETH and 50,000 USDT) gets us: 50 x 50,000 = 2,500,000

 Similarly, the price of ETH in the pool can be obtained with this formula: token liquidity / ETH liquidity = ETH price

 Applying our example figures gets us: 50,000 / 50 = 1,000 USDT (i.e., the price of 1 ETH).